alexarchen/Textagraf.Server/readme.md

 All settings are placed in SearchServer/appsettings.json (sample in appsettings.Development.json)

 # Using
-Textagraf can be used as standalone Kestrel-base server on port 5000 or as IIS application.
+Textagraf can be used as standalone Kestrel-based server on port 5000 or as IIS application.